Before you write a drought plan

 For more help locating designated areas see ‘Find protected areas of countryside’.

-You should also carry out preliminary discussions with other consultees, eg:
+You should also carry out preliminary discussions with other consultees, for example:

 - any water supplier affected by your supply system

-- any water companies you’ve bulk supply or shared resource agreements with
+- any water companies you have bulk supply or shared resource agreements with

 - customer challenge groups

-- any other groups or organisations that your drought plan is likely to affect (eg power plant operators or the Canal & River Trust)
+- any other groups or organisations that your drought plan is likely to affect (for example power plant operators or the Canal & River Trust)